jmschrei/torchegranate/README.md

 > How much faster is this than pomegranate?

 It depends on the method being used.
 Most individual distributions are approximately 2-3x faster.
 Some distributions, such as the categorical distributions, can be over 10x faster.
 These will be even faster if a GPU is used.

+## License
+The contents of this repository is under an [MIT License](https://github.com/jmschrei/torchegranate/blob/main/LICENSE).